systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

   Example: `sort-key fedora`

-* `linux` is the Linux kernel to spawn and as a path relative to `$BOOT`.
-It is recommended that every distribution creates a machine id and version specific subdirectory below `$BOOT` and places its kernels and initial RAM disk images there.
+* `linux` is the Linux kernel to spawn and as a path relative to file system root.
+It is recommended that every distribution creates a machine id and version specific subdirectory and places its kernels and initial RAM disk images there.

   Example: `linux /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux`

 * `initrd` is the initrd to use when executing the kernel.
-This also shall be a path relative to `$BOOT`.
 This key is optional.
 This key may appear more than once in which case all specified images are used, in the order they are listed.

   Example: `initrd 6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd`

 * `efi` refers to an arbitrary EFI program.
-This also takes a path relative to `$BOOT`.
-If this key is set, and the system is not an EFI system this entry should be hidden.
+If this key is set, and the system is not an EFI system, this entry should be hidden.

 * `options` shall contain kernel parameters to pass to the Linux kernel to spawn.
 This key is optional and may appear more than once in which case all